sopac/pacsafe-doc/training/tonga/pacsafe_basic.rst

 We will start by examining the scenario of a tsunami and it's impact on buildings in and around Nuku'alofa.
-Select the "Nukualofa tsunami buildings" project in the list, then click the "Load" button.
+Select the "Nukualofa tsunami buildings" project in the list, then click the :guilabel:`Load` button.

 The project will show several layers, including: